Psychedelic/dab-docs/docs/index.md

 In v0.3.0, DAB has three registries that developers can integrate with, or submit items to:

 - The NFT List (auto-surface NFTs in apps and multi-standard support).
-- The Canister List (associate metadata to Canister IDs and auto-surface it in UIs)
+- The Canister List (associate metadata to Canister IDs and auto-surface it in UIs).
 - The Token List (auto-surface tokens in apps and multi-standard support).

 ----